Shivansh7201/CPP-DSA-Package/README.md

 This project is licensed under the **MIT License** – free to use and contribute!

 Start your journey towards mastering DSA with C++ today! 🚀

+To make a new file using terminal --> type nul > filename.cpp